2022 RACGP National Awards

 Nominations can be made by two Fellows and one member of the RACGP.

-The Rural GP in Training of the Year award recognises an exceptional GP in Training who demonstrates a commitment to improve the health and wellbeing of communities un rural or remote Australia.
-A nominee must a GP in training who is currently enrolled in the Fellowship of Advanced Rural General Practice (FARGP) through a Training Organisation (RTO/RVTS).
+The Rural Registrar of the Year award recognises an exceptional registrar who demonstrates a commitment to improve the health and wellbeing of communities in regional, rural or remote Australia.

 • demonstrated commitment to rural general practice